nimbella/demo-projects/election/README.md

 The output of this command will include a link to where the application is running in the cloud for your account.

+This project uses Civic Information API for the following endpoints:
+- divisions
+- elections
+- reps
+- voterinfo

+Deploying the project in your own namespace and using these endpoints will require a Google API Key.

+To create an API key, open [google console](https://console.cloud.google.com/) and go to

+`APIs & Services > Credentials > Create credentials > API key`

+You should restrict the key before using it by clicking Restrict key and selecting Google Civic Information API.

+To use the key, you can pass as param while deploying

+`GOOGLE_API_TOKEN=<your_google_api_key> nim project deploy github:nimbella/demo-projects/election`

+`GOOGLE_API_TOKEN=<your_google_api_key> nim project deploy /path/to/election`

+One more way to use the token is to put it into `.env-template` at the root of the project, and rename it as `.env`

 ---